Bacem Anas Romdhani

-Bacem Anas Romdhani (باسم أنس الرمضاني, born 3 December 1995) is a Tunisian-British award-winning concert violinist.
-He was the winner of the World Philharmonic Orchestra (five children of the world) International competition in Paris (2006), where he was scouted to represent Tunisia, Africa and the Arab world, first prize winner at the Vatelot-Rampal International violin competition in Paris (2007) and third prize winner at the Vienna New Year's Concert International music competition in Vienna (2021).
-He performs on the "Menuhin" 1998 violin made by Andreas Hellinge in Geneva, Switzerland.
+Bacem Anas Romdhani (باسم أنس الرمضاني; born 3 December 1995) is a Tunisian-British award-winning concert violinist.
+He was the winner of the World Philharmonic Orchestra International competition in Paris ("Five Children of the World", 2006), where he was scouted to represent Tunisia, Africa, and the Arab world; first prize winner at the Vatelot-Rampal International violin competition in Paris (2007); third prize winner at the Vienna New Year's Concert International music competition in Vienna (2021); and semi-finalist laureate at the Windsor Festival International string competition in the United Kingdom (2021).
+He performs on the 1998 "Menuhin" violin crafted by Andreas Hellinge in Geneva, Switzerland.

 Biography

 Born in Tunis, Romdhani's career started in 2005 at the age of nine, when he was invited as a soloist to play with the Tunisian Symphony Orchestra.
-In 2006, he won the World Philharmonic Orchestra 'Five Children of the World' International competition in Paris.
-He was scouted to represent Tunisia, Africa and the Arab world.
-He flew to Paris to join the orchestra as concertmaster under the baton of world renowned Japanese conductor Yutaka Sado.
+In 2006, he won the World Philharmonic Orchestra "Five Children of the World" International competition in Paris.
+He was scouted to represent Tunisia, Africa, and the Arab world.
+He flew to Paris to join the orchestra as concertmaster under the baton of world-renowned Japanese conductor Yutaka Sado.
 The event was held at Les Invalides and was attended by various celebrities.
 During this French tour, he also won first prize at the Vatelot-Rampal International violin competition.

-He received a personal invite to the presidential castle by Zine El Abidine Ben Ali to be honoured for his successful musical journey in 2007.
+He received a personal invite to the presidential castle by Zine El Abidine Ben Ali of Tunisia to be honoured for his successful musical journey in 2007.

-His multi award-winning documentary Kène ya ma kène...
-(Once Upon Our Time) (Un Conte de Faits) was released in 2010, which chronicles his journey from 2006 to 2010.
-It was screened at various film festivals and won first prize at the 20th Milan festival of African, Asian and Latin American cinema in March 2010 and first prize at the 30th Verona festival in November 2010.
+His multi award-winning documentary, Kène ya ma kène... (or Once Upon Our Time; Un Conte de Faits) was released in 2010, which chronicles his journey from 2006 to 2010.
+It was screened at various film festivals and won first prize at the 20th Milan festival of African, Asian, and Latin American cinema, in March 2010, and first prize at the 30th Verona festival in November 2010.

-He was the first African-Arab artist to reach the semi-final of the Windsor Festival International String Competition held on September 2021 in the United Kingdom.
+He was the first African-Arab artist to reach the semi-final of the Windsor Festival International String Competition held in September 2021 in the United Kingdom.
 He won third prize at the Vienna New Year's Concert International Music Competition 2021 and first prize at the Vatelot-Rampal International violin competition (2007) in Paris.